 Action against police

 JG eventually brought an action against the police, claiming damages and compensation for assault, battery and false imprisonment.
-The matter was successfully settled without the Plaintiff having to return to court.
+The matter successfully settled without the Plaintiff having to return to court.